Kimmojiraja/forecasting-the-retail-sales-/README.md

 LSTM-based Deep Learning

-Compares and evaluates models using metrics such as MSE, MAE, and R
+Compares and evaluates models using metrics such as MSE, MAE, and R^2_score.
-2
-R
-2
-  score.

 Highlights feature importance for actionable business insights.